EarlGlynn/Kansas-Voter-Registration-File/README.md

 ** under development **

+Anyone can purchase a copy of the Kansas voter registration file by completing a [`Statewide Voter Registration Dat Request`](https://sos.ks.gov/forms/Elections/CVR.pdf) and sending it to the Kansas Secretary of State.

+The following analysis looks at statewide vote file obtained from the Secretary of State on May 2, 2025.

-Note: links below allow easy downloading of files, but they will not display automatically in a browser.
+Note: links below allow easy downloading of files, but they will not display data automatically in a browser.

 # 1. First Look